STUDY JAPANESE ONLINE WITH NATIVES HERE

 Japanese or English?
-Which one to learn?
-Which one is more difficult?
+Which to Learn and Which is Harder?

 In this article I will explain which of the two languages is better for you to study.
 Let's see which is more difficult, Japanese or English?
 Let's also see what their differences are and the advantages of studying both languages.